marciclabas/react/synced-hooks/README.md

 ### Interval

 > Run a callback at an interval.
-The interval can be changed dynamically.
+The interval can be changed dynamically, plus started and stopped

 ```jsx
 import { useInterval } from 'synced-hooks/interval'